AviatrixSystems/Docs/HowTos/tgw_csr_migrate.rst

 |tgw_csr_migrate_pattern1|

-4b. **Connect Aviatrix Transit GW to a new VGW** There are certain situations where you need CSR during migration phase for packet forwarding.
-In such scenarios, create a new VGW and connect it to CSR as a Spoke VPC to CSR Transit, as shown in the diagram below.
-After all Spoke VPCs are migrated, remove the CSR connection and connect the VGW to on-prem.
-During migration, the network pattern is shown as below:
+4b. **Connect Aviatrix Transit GW to CSR** There are certain situations where you need CSR during migration phase for packet forwarding.
+In such scenario, use `External Device <https://docs.aviatrix.com/HowTos/transitgw_external.html>`_ option in `Transit VPC workflow <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_ to create an IPSec and BGP connection to CSR, as shown in the diagram below.
+After all Spoke VPCs are migrated, delete the connection to CSR, connect the Aviatrix Transit GW to VGW.

 |tgw_csr_migrate_pattern2|